 Can I park overnight?

-Wherever you park, neither the Brewers of Indiana Guild nor the event host facility can be held responsible for your vehicle.
+Wherever you park, neither the Guild nor the event host facility can be held responsible for your vehicle.

 Can I buy tickets at the gate?